Utilities > Manage Clinical Features > Encounter Template Editor

 - Select Manage Clinical Features.

 - Select Encounter Template Editor.
-The template list displays.
+The template list will display.

 - Click the plus to expand a System group.